 “Why?”
 The favorite question of young children.
 When it comes to lawn care, many homeowners ask the same question: Why are certain lawn-care practices done at one time of year and not others?
 When you understand what your lawn is doing throughout the year, it should make more sense as to why we recommend an annual lawn maintenance schedule, which corresponds to the natural growth cycle of your lawn.

-Warm-Season Grass Growth Cycle
+Warm-Season (Southern) Annual Grass Growth Cycle

 Lawn Growth and Maintenance in the Fall

 What’s your lawn up to this fall?
 Daylight declines, your lawn is getting less sunlight, and producing less chlorophyll.
 It’s shutting down and preparing for winter dormancy.

 When fall really begins in any region of the country varies widely.
 Technically fall begins with the autumnal equinox on or about September 22, but meteorological fall depends on annual temperature cycles.
 That’s the fall you know and what you need to consider when we’re offering fall lawn maintenance recommendations.

 Cool-Season (Northern) Annual Grass Growth Cycle